oke-aditya/blog/_posts/2020-12-05-challenges-ml-projects.md

 Code that looks obvious right now becomes very hard to understand later.
 Remember that code written should be re-usable and accessible to all people.
-Easy methods such as type hinting, Docstrings are sufficient and do make code clear.
+Easy methods such as type hinting, Docstrings are sufficient and make code clear.

 E.g. We write a function that takes a tuple denoting rectangle in `(x, y, w, h)` format.

 {% highlight python %}
 def foo(l):
-  r = l[2] * l[3]
+  a = l[2] * l[3]
-  return r
+  return a
 {% endhighlight %}

-The above code is ok, but if I hadn't written what it does, it would be hard to understand.
+The above code is ok, but if we hadn't written what it does, it would be hard to understand.
 Let's make this function better

 {% highlight python %}